bedalus/4colour/PLAN.md

     * b.
 Implement Angle Separation Constraint (User-Guided)
         - Create a helper function that, given a node and a connection, checks if the entry angle between the adjusted curve and any other connection at that node is within 2 degrees.
         - Use this helper for both endpoints of the connection being adjusted when the user drags the midpoint handle.
-        - If the constraint is violated for either endpoint, display a warning hint to the user (e.g., "Warning: Connection angle too close to another.
-Adjust the midpoint until the warning clears.").
+        - If the constraint is violated for either endpoint, change the curve red.
+Change it back to black when the angle is greater than 3 degrees
         - Do not attempt to fix the midpoint automatically; rely on the user to move the handle until the warning disappears.
     * c.
 Adapt Existing Functionality
         - Integrate this logic into the midpoint handle drag/release workflow, reusing or extending existing helper functions.
         - Ensure changes are compatible with `update_connection_curve` and UI update logic.
     * d.
-Test Incrementally
+User will Test Incrementally
         - Test by dragging and releasing midpoint handles near other connections at both endpoints, especially with multiple connections at similar angles.
-        - Run all unit tests.
     * e.
 Pitfalls & Warnings
-        - Ensure the warning hint is clear and disappears as soon as the constraint is satisfied.
-        - Avoid UI flicker or excessive warning messages.
         - Carefully handle edge cases where the constraint cannot be satisfied due to geometry.
+        - Make use of the connection order to work out which other entry angles need to be calculated.
+It may be possible to discount some if there are many connections on the circle, as only the one before are valid candidates for the closest angle.
+        - Remember this check needs to happen at both endpoints if a midpoint is being dragged.
+        - Alternate between red and black continuously as required.
     * f.
 Hard Stop
         - Pause for review before proceeding.